SAOR: Single-View Articulated Object Reconstruction: Experiments

 \subsection{Data and Pre-Processing}

-For quadruped experiments, we used 10k horse images from the LSUN~\cite{yu2015lsun} dataset with an additional 500 front-facing images from iNaturalist \cite{iNatWeb}, as LSUN mostly contains side-view images of horses, to train our initial model.
-As in~\cite{wu2022magicpony}, we then finetune the horse model on different quadruped categories.
-For the cow, zebra, and giraffe experiments, we used approximately 1k images from iNaturalist~\cite{iNatWeb} and SD-Elephant~\cite{mokady2022self} for elephants.
-Bird experiments are performed on CUB~\cite{CUB}, where the models are trained from scratch using the original train/test split.
+For our experiments, we trained two models: \textbf{SAOR-Bird} and \textbf{SAOR-101}.
+The bird model is trained from scratch using the CUB~\cite{CUB} dataset following the original train/test split.
+SAOR-101, the general animal model, is trained on 101 animal categories that contain birds, quadrupeds, and bipeds.
+This model is first trained using only horse images from the LSUN~\cite{yu2015lsun} dataset with an additional 500 front-facing horse images from iNaturalist \cite{iNatWeb}, as LSUN mostly contains side-view images of horses.
+Then, as in~\cite{wu2022magicpony}, we finetune the horse model on a new dataset that we collected from iNaturalist~\cite{iNatWeb} which contains 90k images from 101 different animal classes.
+In the supplementary material, we provide more details about the dataset.

 For pre-processing, we run a general-purpose animal object detector~\cite{beery2019efficient} to detect all the animals present in the input images and then filter the detections based on the confidence, size, and location of the bounding box.
-We then extract segmentation masks using PointRend~\cite{kirillov2020pointrend} pre-trained on COCO~\cite{coco} and estimate the relative monocular depth using the transformer-based Midas~\cite{Ranftl2021,Ranftl2022}.
+We then extract segmentation masks using SAM~\cite{kirillov2023segany} and estimate the relative monocular depth using MiDaS~\cite{Ranftl2021,Ranftl2022}.